fieldtrip/website/reference/configuration.md

 'yes', 'no' (default = 'yes')

 **cfg.showinfo** - [ft_analysispipeline](/reference/ft_analysispipeline)
-string or cell array of strings, information to display in the gui boxes, can be any combination of 'functionname', 'revision', 'matlabversion', 'computername', 'username', 'calltime', 'timeused', 'memused', 'workingdir', 'scriptpath' (default = 'functionname', only display function name).
+string or cell-array of strings, information to display in the gui boxes, can be any combination of 'functionname', 'revision', 'matlabversion', 'computername', 'username', 'calltime', 'timeused', 'memused', 'workingdir', 'scriptpath' (default = 'functionname', only display function name).
 Can also be 'all', show all pipeline.
 Please note that if you want to show a lot of information, this will require a lot of screen real estate.

 **cfg.showlabels** - [ft_multiplotER](/reference/ft_multiplotER)
 'yes' or 'no' (default = 'no')